-In this series of brief views of the possibilities of mental training by Analysis, Law, and Analogy, I have been forced to reduce panoramas to thumbnail sketches.
+In this series of brief views of the possibilities of mental training by Analysis, Law, and Analogy, I have been forced to reduce panoramas to thumb-nail sketches.
 It has made a presentation, with everything crowded into the foreground, like the pictures on the Japanese fans, with no proper perspective.
-Much that may seem visionary and experimental; I have tested and found true in my lectures and individual instances.
+Much that may seem visionary and experimental, I have tested and found true in my lectures and individual instances.
 I have not left the main thought of this subject, to question or to discuss the values of any particular studies or branches.
 I have not ventured any criticism on the value of lower or higher education in itself, but only sought to show that the training of the mind itself is of supreme, primary importance, and that all true education must give the individual, at least, a trained mind.
 If education gives this, then education can erect upon that trained mind as elaborate a superstructure of as many studies and branches as the human mind will stand.
-But any system which does not train man's mind, make him an individual, and teach him to think, whether in the village schoolhouse on the plains, or in the university with its endowment of millions, is unequal to its possibilities and is cruelly unfair and unjust to the individual.
+But any system which does not train man's mind, make him an individual, and teach him to think, whether it be in the village school-house on the plains, or in the university with its endowments of many millions, is not equal to its possibilities-is unjust to the individual.